• Home

 When it comes to cutting FRP pipe, accuracy is key.
 First, use a measuring tape and marker to clearly outline where the cut needs to be made.
 Placing a strip of masking tape around the pipe can provide a visual guide, ensuring that the cut remains straight throughout the process.

 Once marked, begin the cutting process by allowing the tool to do the work—don’t force the blade through the pipe.
 Apply steady pressure and cut along the marked line.
 This approach minimizes the risk of damaging the material or causing the pipe to splinter.
 Ensuring that the cut is perpendicular to the pipe’s axis will also help maintain structural integrity.
-CBRO Fiberglass recommends cutting slowly to avoid heat buildup, which could damage the resin and fibers in the FRP pipe.
+CBRO Fiberglass recommends cutting slowly to avoid heat buildup, which could damage the resin and fibers in the FRP pipe and FRP pipe shields.

 Managing Cutting Hazards and Safety Measures